Cong Liu (刘聪)

 [Apr 2025] Our paper on Clifford Diffusion Models was accepted by ICLR 2025 FPI workshop.

-[Dec 2024] I will be joining ByteDance AML AI4Science team as a research scientist intern!
+[Dec 2024] I will be joining ByteDance Seed AI4Science team as a research scientist intern!

 [Aug 2024] I am happy to give a presentation related to Clifford Neural Nets and Message Passing Simplicial Networks at AGACSE2024.